aditripathi1357/DotChallengeRound1B/README.md

-# 📚 Document Intelligence System
+# 📚 Enhanced Document Intelligence System

 An intelligent document analysis tool that extracts key insights from PDF documents using advanced NLP models with adaptive learning capabilities.
 This system acts as an intelligent document analyst, extracting and prioritizing the most relevant sections from a collection of documents based on a specific persona and their job-to-be-done.